Mjz86/C_colon/mcc.md

 however if there is a dependency from T-inside to T-outside, the function is considered fully templated, but if not, the function body is considered to be non templated, but the function call site still does execute the requires clause, which may contain checks or info about the type,

-for example, a safe function may need to get a sorted vector, but the vector cant really prove without O(n) ops that it is sorted, and we really don't want static overhead,
+for example, a safe function may need to get a sorted vector, but the vector cant really prove without O(n) ops that it is sorted, and we really do not want static overhead,

 we can now declare a `qualiexpr(bool sorted_flag=false)`, (the empty qualiexpr being recognized as not sorted), and declare that the class member has `qualiexpr(bool sorted_flag=true)` and any operation that preserves that invariant are valid, and therefore we can statically assert that a binary search is not undefined behavior.